 Let’s say your executive team schedules a meeting for you to discuss your product’s progress and plans for the future.
 Their invite also asks you to “be prepared to share your product roadmap with us.”

-Chances are you’re going to need to make some adjustments to that roadmap—or at least review it carefully, taking into account what your execs are and aren’t going to be interested in—before bringing it to the meeting.
+Chances are you’re going to need to make some adjustments to that roadmap.
+Or, at least review it carefully, taking into account what your execs are and aren’t going to be interested in.
 You’ll need to ask yourself, for example:

 - Do you want to remove some of the deadlines on the roadmap and present just a broad estimated timeframe for your initiatives?